-Our team of congressional relations specialists combines expertise in these policy areas with their extensive experience working in the executive branch, legislative branch and issue advocacy community.
-Our deep expertise with the policymaking process, combined with our position in the women’s economic and health advocacy community, can help bridge gaps and facilitate communication and coordination to achieve shared policy goals.
+Our team of congressional relations specialists combines expertise in these policy areas with their extensive experience working in the executive branch, legislative branch, and issue advocacy community.
+Our deep expertise with the policy-making process, combined with our position in the women’s economic and health advocacy communities, can help bridge gaps and facilitate communication and coordination to achieve shared policy goals.

 - Offer policy expertise and messaging guidance for women and families;

 - Bring together diverse coalitions around an issue or legislative proposal;